Sponsored content by NorthShore Care Supply

-Leaks, wet sheets, or wet clothes can disturb your older adult’s sleep – and yours too.
+Leaks, wet sheets, or wet clothes can disturb the sleep of aging adults and their caregivers, too.

 To get both of you closer to a full, peaceful night’s sleep, we wanted to share our top 6 tips and tricks to managing nighttime incontinence.